hlefebvr/idol/documentation/tutorials/getting_started/modeling_optimization_problems.rst

 input parameters for this model.
 Optionally, :math:`J_I\subseteq\{1,...,n\}` is a set of variable indices whose value must be integral.

-The default constructor of :cpp:`Model` can be used to create a new optimization model in idol.
-It takes a single argument which is the "optimization environment" to be used.
-An optimization environment manages optimization objects throughout its lifetime.
-It is thanks to the environment that variables can be added to different models and that idol manages multi-threading implementations.
-Typically, users should define only one optimization environment.
+Constructors of :cpp:`Model` can be used to create a new optimization model in idol.
+The most common takes a single argument which is the optimization environment to be used.

 .. code-block:: cpp